 Split Cells in Excel Using Text to Column

-Below I have a list of names of some of my favorite fictional characters:
+Below I have a list of names of some of my favorite fictional characters and I want to split these names into separate cells.:

 Here are the steps to split these names into the first name and the last name: